 Another tale of an inspiring woman, Marrie Tussauds – popularly named Madame Tussauds – made into this industry by mastering from her master and launching the first sculpture, and boom!

-Was it that easy to amass all the famous wax figures in one place?
+Was it easy to amass all the famous wax figures in one place?

 Nope, she took great pains to create the first museum of the much-celebrated attraction in the world.
 Madame Tussaud’s official museum in London resides as the most popular wax museum, expanding worldwide with over 23 more such museums.

 This article discusses one such Madame Tussauds in the United States’ capital city, Washington, DC.
-Madame Tussauds DC entertained wax museum lovers for over 12 years in the city.
+Madame Tussauds DC entertained wax museum lovers in the city for over 12 years.
 The attraction, inaugurated in October 2007, was the 12th wax exhibit in a series of Madame Tussauds museums.

 2. Madame Tussauds Washington D.C.